dcrowTMH/tabular_playground_series_feb_2022/README.md

 Train the model with incompleted DNA sequences data & predict the target bacteria in test set

-Current Progress: 19/02/2022 Submitted k-fold & depth adjustment work better, PCA is not working at this moment
+Current Progress: 26/02/2022 Just submitted the application of UMAP & GridSearchCV but the accuracy is not good

-Next milestone: obtain experience from others notebook & try with other technique and model
+Next milestone: obtain experience from others notebook & try with other model with more hyper-parameter searching

 #### Result